 Tanya Williams, who has been sending a check to her ex-husband for 13 years, is among those who do not understand the concept of “permanent” alimony – when one spouse pays the other indefinitely – and has joined the cause against it.

-“There’s no other contract where the liability continues after the contract ends,” said the 52-year-old dentist who got divorced in Florida but now lives in North Carolina.
+“There’s no other contract where the liability continues after the contract ends,” said the 52-year-old dentist who got divorced in Florida but now lives in Florida.
 “You can’t leave your job and say, ‘I still have a need so you have to continue to pay me.’ “

 A few states, Massachusetts, Texas and Kansas, limit alimony to helping lower-earning spouses get back on their feet or get further education.
 The general consensus is that everyone should work, and the only individuals likely to get a longer-term award are those who are disabled or are in retirement.